adobe/adobe-fetch/README.md

 In order to determine which **metaScopes** you need to register for you can look them up by product in this [handy table](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/Scopes.md).

-For instance if you need to be authenticated to call API's for both GDPR and User Management you would [look them up](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/Scopes.md) and find that they are:
+For instance, if you need to be authenticated to call API's for both GDPR and User Management you would [look them up](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/Scopes.md) and find that they are:

 - GDPR: <https://ims-na1.adobelogin.com/s/ent_gdpr_sdk>
 - User Management: <https://ims-na1.adobelogin.com/s/ent_user_sdk>

-They you would create an array of **metaScopes** as part of the config object.
+Then you would create an array of **metaScopes** as part of the `config` object.
 For instance:

 ```javascript
 const config = {